KalicoCrew/kalico/docs/MPC.md

 ```

 ## Filament Feed Forward Physical Properties
 MPC likes to know how much energy (in Joules) it takes to heat 1mm of filament by 1°C (or 1 Kelvin, which is the same thing).
-This can be calculated from the specific heat capacity and the density of the material parameters.
-The parameters from the table below should be sufficent to allow MPC to accomodate for this effect.
+The parameters from the table below should be sufficent to allow MPC to accomodate for this in the model.
 > [!NOTE]
-> - Note that specific heat is not a typical value provided by any filament manufactures so we rely on typical polymer raw material values.
+> - Specific heat is not a typical value provided by any filament manufactures so we rely on typical polymer raw material values.
-> - Note that filled filaments or polymer alloys will have different values for density and specific heat.
+> - Filled filaments or polymer alloys will have different values for density and specific heat.
 Again, close enough is good enough.

 ```
         Density [g/cm³]     Specifc heat [J/g/K]